louisluhao/Koi-Framework/README.md

 To accomplish this goal, Koi requires external software to manage its components and generate production builds.
 The Koi SDK client is an open source command line interface which is maintained and developed alongside the Koi system.
-It is available here: https://github.com/Knewton/Koi-SDK-Client
+It's available [here](https://github.com/Knewton/Koi-SDK-Client "Koi SDK Client").

-It's always the expectation that some external software will be required, but there's no particular reason why you'd need to use the provided SDK client.
+An application will almost always need some external software, but there's no particular reason why you'd need to use the provided SDK client.
 External parties are free to develop their own SDK management software.

-Please refer to the INSTALL document for help with setting up the SDK.
+Please refer to the INSTALL document for help setting up the SDK.

 ### A note on capitalization